Isla de las Munecas - The Island of the

 Don Julian Santana

-Barrera (picture bellow) was the caretaker of the island.
+Barrera (pictures bellow) was the caretaker of the island.

 The story goes that Julian found a little girl drowned in mysterious